ibuddieat/zk_libcod/doc/added_dvars.md

     * Min.
 Value: 50
     * Max.
 Value: 1000
     * Effect: Defines the time in milliseconds how long players that are too close to each other will be moved away from each other with the speed defined via the `g_playerCollisionEjectSpeed` dvar.
+  * `g_reservedModels`
+    * Type: Integer
+    * Default: 0
+    * Min.
+Value: 0
+    * Max.
+Value: 255
+    * Effect: Set the number of models that cannot be used by the loaded map, thus reserves a specific number of slots to be loadable for precached weapons (the necessary world models) and regular precached models.
+Recommended to be used only together with the `g_safePrecache` dvar enabled.
+The slots are reserved for precaching within the following script functions: Map `main()`, gametype `main()`, and `CodeCallback_StartGameType`.
   * `g_resetSlide`
     * Type: Boolean
     * Default: False